VishalTiwari-99/Crazliv-Games-Project/README.md

 # Crazliv-Games-Project

 ## Basic API performing CRUD operations
-Here a django project 'student' is created and inside this project user app is there.
+Here a django project 'student' is created and inside this project, a 'user' app is there.
 'user' app consists of two model, i.e., BasicDetails and Education